felixlu/awesome-stars/topics.md

 ## finance

+- [arrobalytics/django-ledger](https://github.com/arrobalytics/django-ledger) - Django Ledger is a double entry accounting system and financial analysis engine built on the Django Web Framework.
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [TradeMaster-NTU/TradeMaster](https://github.com/TradeMaster-NTU/TradeMaster) - TradeMaster is an open-source platform for quantitative trading empowered by reinforcement learning :fire: :zap: :rainbow:
 - [kernc/backtesting.py](https://github.com/kernc/backtesting.py) - :mag_right: :chart_with_upwards_trend: :snake: :moneybag:  Backtest trading strategies in Python.